AugustGray/AugustGray/README.md

 # August Gray
 ### About me
-I'm an Architect from ISAD CUU (Instituto Superior de Arquitectura y Diseño de Chihuahua)
-Working as a designer and architect at [in]situ arquitectura [<https://insitu-arquitectos.com>]
+I'm an Architect from ISAD CUU (Instituto Superior de Arquitectura y Diseño de Chihuahua), currently working as a designer and architect at [in]situ arquitectura [<https://insitu-arquitectos.com>].
 Also a web design and 3D modeling enthusiast
 ### Programs and languages
 **Architecture:** AutoCAD, ArchiCAD
 **Design:** Adobe Illustrator, Photoshop